farshidhesami/machine_learning_01/README.md

 - 24- first update config.yaml go to config.yaml and add a code .
 - 25- Add a code in "schema.yaml" .
+    - Note : Using a `schema.yaml` file like yours is a best practice in data science and machine learning, helping to maintain data integrity and streamline the model development and deployment process.Since `quality` is an integer, this could be a classification or a regression problem depending on the nature of the `quality` variable (discrete classes or a continuous range).

     - Note:A schema.yaml file in a machine learning project defines the structure and data types of dataset.
 Ensuring that the data used in your ML project is properly structured, validated, and consistent, which is fundamental for building reliable and robust machine learning models.
     - Define Data Structure